pact-foundation/pact.io/documentation/usage_ruby.md

 #### 5. Run the specs

 Of course, the above specs will fail because the Animal Service client method is not implemented.
-So next, implement your provider client methods.
+No pact file has been generated yet because only interactions that were correctly executed will be written to the file, and we don't have any of those yet.

 #### 6. Implement the Animal Service client consumer methods